What Is a Bridging Loan

 Preventing Property Chain Breaks

 If it’s your dream home that you’ve found, but you need to sell your current property to pay off the purchase, you might risk losing that new property.
 However, thanks to the bridging loan option, you can just get a quick loan to purchase your new home and pay back the loan post-sale, preventing a property chain break.
+This can be especially useful alongside long term solutions like Bridging Loans.

 Buying Unmortgageable Properties

 Do you love renovating rundown homes?
 Or are you just interested in buying a house at a lower rate but require some additional help?
 Traditional mortgages won’t cover fixer-uppers, so it can be impossible to purchase them.
 But by securing a bridging loan instead, you can buy, refurbish, and renew the new property, selling it or applying for a traditional mortgage to pay it off later.
+You may also consider business buy to let mortgages for structured renovation funding

 Versatile Use

 Properties aren’t all that bridging loans can help with.
 You can apply for one if you want to buy a piece of land, need urgent cash for a business venture, or even pay off taxes, making them a pretty flexible financial reinforcement.
+For larger scale projects, Development Finance can be a suitable alternative

 Flexible Lending Criteria